 Vasil has been actively involved with Office 365 for over four years now.
 He spent over an year as Support Engineer for Microsoft Online Services with one of Microsoft's vendors, working with BPOS and Office 365 customers.
 Switching sides, he later held support positions with several multinational enterprises, before finally moving to a consultant role.
 This varied experience allows him to have an unique perspective on the ins and outs of the Office 365 suite.
 He has closely followed the evolution of Microsoft's cloud offerings, starting with BPOS, with expertise covering all stages of the Office 365 lifecycle.
 He holds a charter member certification for Office 365 (MCITP and MCSA), and has been awarded as Microsoft MVP for second year in a row.

-A few months back, we did a short two-article introduction to Advanced Security Management (ASM), a stripped-down version of the Cloud App Security suite, tailored to the needs of Office 365 administrators.
+A few months back, we did a short introduction to Advanced Security Management (ASM), a stripped-down version of the Cloud App Security suite, tailored to the needs of Office 365 administrators.
 As it is now a year since the product was officially launched, I thought it’s a good idea to take it for another spin and compare it to its big brother, in terms of Office 365 related functionalities that is.

 Ignite ended about a month ago, and it’s time to start exploring some of the new features and services that were introduced in Atlanta.
 In this article, we will take a look at Azure Information Protection, the next chapter in Microsoft’s data protection story.